Travel Safety Tips

 - If you have an external GPS, take it down and lock it up when you get out of the car

-- Park your vehicle in well lit, and visible areas.
-Avoid dark areas that are less visible
+- Park your vehicle in well-lit and visible areas.
+Avoid less visible dark spots

 - Never let your gas tank get too empty when on a road trip.
 You never want to run out of fuel in an unknown area where there may not be many gas station options available to you